-Germany kicked off celebrations on Monday for this year's German-Mexican cultural year, including the opening of a Mayan art exhibit in Berlin, a visit from Mexican President Enrique Peña Nieto and more.
+Germany kicked off celebrations on Monday for the 2016-17 German-Mexican cultural year, including the opening of a Mayan art exhibit in Berlin, a visit from Mexican President Enrique Peña Nieto and more.

 Both countries take their signature booze seriously and share a fondness for the VW Beetle, but there's a lot more that ties them together.

 The Local takes a look at what exactly links these two perhaps unlikely friends, more than 9,000 kilometres apart.

 1. Germany once offered to give Texas back to Mexico